Academic journal – A peer-reviewed publication in which research relating to a particular academic discipline is published. See "Journal".

 EndNote – A software tool for publishing and managing bibliographies, citations and references.

-Full-text – A complete electronic copy of a resource, as opposed to a partial copy such as a chapter, usually an article viewed on an electronic device.
+Full-text – A complete electronic copy of a resource, as opposed to a partial copy, such as only the abstract or first chapter.

 Hansards – The official record of debates in the British, Canadian, Australian, New Zealand, or South African parliament.

 Higher Degree Research (HDR) – A Higher Degree Research is a postgraduate university degree involving a unique supervised research project.
-These degrees are either a Masters by Research or Philosophy, or a Doctoral degree (either Professional Doctorate or a PhD).
+HDR degrees include Masters by Research or Philosophy, or a Doctoral degree (either Professional Doctorate or a PhD).

-History Archive Portal (HAP) – The digital portal for The History Archive Portal (HAP) is an online gateway to primary sources from around the world.
-It provides students, teachers and researchers with guided access to digitised primary sources - including historical documents, photographs, newspaper articles, artworks and material culture — from many places and historical periods.
+History Archive Portal (HAP) – An online gateway to access primary sources from many places, cultures and time periods.
+It provides students, teachers and researchers with guided access to digitised primary sources - including historical documents, photographs, newspaper articles, artworks and material culture.

-Hold – A hold is an online request to have a book, movie, or other material reserved for you if it's currently on loan or held in off-site storage.
+Hold – A hold is an online request to have a book, movie, or other item reserved for you if it's currently on loan or held in off-site storage.

 Inter-Library Loan – A service where a patron of one library can borrow books, DVDs, music, etc. and/or receive photocopies of documents that are owned by another library.

-ISSN – An International Standard Serial Number (ISSN) is an eight-digit serial number used to identify a publication which is published as a series (e.g. a journal).
-The ISSN is especially helpful in distinguishing between serials with the same title
+ISSN – An International Standard Serial Number (ISSN) is an eight-digit number used to identify a publication which is published as a series (e.g. a journal).
+The ISSN is helpful in telling apart serials with the same title.

-Law Library – Our Law Library holds a broad range of physical and online resources, specifically tailored for UOW law students.
+Law Collection – Our Law Collection holds a broad range of physical and online resources, specifically tailored for UOW law students.

 Library browser extension – Our browser extension for Google Chrome will help you access certain online academic resources by directing the link back through our EZproxy authentication server.

-Maps – Our collection of geological maps is located on Level 1
+Maps – Our collection of geological maps is currently located on Level 2, Wollongong Campus Library.

 Microform – A general term for any material that contains a small image or micro-reproduction of a document.
-These document images are usually found on film, however, some older formats used cardboard.
-There are two common film formats: microfilm and microfiche.
+There are two common formats:

 ORCiD– (Open Researcher and Contributor iD) is a global non-profit organisation that provides a unique identifier for researchers to link their outputs with their research identity and get credit for their work.

-Open Access – Encourages the immediate, online and free availability of research outputs without restrictions on use, which may be imposed by publisher copyright agreements.
-The UOW Open Access Policy, allows anyone from anywhere in the world to download academic publications via the University’s Research Online platform.
+Open Access – Open Access means making peer-reviewed, scholarly work freely available online, free of charge and free of most copyright and licensing restrictions.
+The UOW Open Access Policy allows anyone in the world to download academic publications via the University’s Research Online platform.

 Past exam papers – We hold a limited selection of past examination papers as not all papers are released by faculties (less than 20% on average).
 Exam papers are located in Subject Readings.
 Search by subject, e.g. MGNT110.
 If your subject has past exams available they will be located under the Past exams tab.

-Periodical – A magazine or newspaper published at regular intervals.
+Periodical – A magazine, newspaper or journal published at regular intervals.

-Postgraduate Rooms – Comfortable spaces on the Ground Floor and South Wing of the Wollongong Campus Library for Postgraduate, Honours, Dean's Scholars and Graduate Diploma students.
+Postgraduate Spaces – Study spaces on the Ground Floor and South Wing of the Wollongong Campus Library for Postgraduate, Honours, Dean's Scholars and Graduate Diploma students.
 See our staff at the Service Desk for access.

-Print card – Use your UOW Student ID card for printing and copying.
-If you have lost or misplaced your Student ID card you can purchase a Casual Copy Card from the Print Copy Office on the Ground Floor of the Library.
+Print card – Use your UOW Student Card for printing and copying.
+If you have misplaced your Student Card you can purchase a Casual Copy Card from the Print/Copy Room.
+If you’ve lost your Student Card, contact Student Central.

-Quiet study – Spaces for quiet study (no loud talking) can be found in these areas of the Library
+Quiet study spaces – Comfortable spaces for quiet and focused study (no loud talking).
+They can be found on each level at Wollongong Campus Library:

 Scholarly – Academic learning and research.

-SEARCH– A discovery tool that provides fast, simple access to most of the library’s full-text content (online & print) from a single search box
+SEARCH– A discovery tool that provides fast, simple access to most of the Library’s full-text content (online and print) from a single search box.

 Secondary sources – A secondary source of information is one that was created later by someone who did not experience first-hand or participate in the events or conditions you're researching.